TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-sql-exercise/task.md

 You are provided with a SQL database containing product data.
 Write three SQL queries to analyze the data and write the answer in 3 txt files, one for each task (file names should be task1.txt, task2.txt, task3.txt, respectively).
 The txt files should be placed under `/workspace` directory.
 The exercise database is located at /data/database.db.
 You can access it using the SQLite command line tool.
-Before that, you need to start the /start.sh first.

 Task 1: Find the total number of products in the database Task 2: Find how many different product categories exist